 A coronary artery bypass graft (CABG or CAG) is placed during a surgical procedure to increase blood flow to the myocardium due to coronary stenoses, usually caused by coronary artery disease.
 Arteries or veins can be grafted during this procedure.

 Long term outcome of coronary artery bypass grafting depends on graft patency.
 Angiography was done for routine assessment of CABG, especially when the patient presented with recurrent angina.
-However, in the era of cardiac multidetector CT imaging, screening of grafts for patency is quite useful in early (<1 month) as well as late (>1 month) post-operative period.
+However, in the era of cardiac multidetector CT imaging, screening of grafts for patency is quite useful in the early (<1 month) as well as late (>1 month) post-operative period.
 Thus, it is important to know the appearances of various bypass grafts.

 Types of coronary artery bypass grafts